PWShields/course-manager/README.md

 Includes examples of:

 1. Spring Rest Data providing HAL-JSON self-referential JSON, i.e the JSON contains a reference to the object it refers to.
 This has advantages for versioning and linking data.
-There is no need to define controllers and services, the endpoints are auto-discovered and made available following a defined convention based on the repositories defined.
-Note this prevents controller based paths from using the same path as the Rest data paths which by default are based on repository names, unless overridden withe @RepositoryRestResource annotation.
+There is no need to define controllers and services, the endpoints are auto-discovered and made available based on the repositories defined.
+Note this prevents controller based paths from using the same path as the Rest data paths which by default are based on repository names, unless overridden with @RepositoryRestResource annotation.

-2. RestController JSON API
+2. RestController JSON API.
 This is a manually coded JSON response without the links of HAL.
 Using ../view/.. to avoid collision with REST Data urls.